aAdams01/aAdams01/README.md

 ## 👩‍💻 Dev Mom

-Hi, I’m Ariel!
-A web developer turned stay-at-home mom who loves to keep coding amidst the chaos of motherhood.
-Whether it's during nap time or after tucking the kids into bed, you'll find me working on fun and creative coding projects.
-I love learning new tools and technologies.
+Hi, I’m Ariel -- a web developer turned stay-at-home mom who loves to code in my free time.
+Whether it's during nap time or after tucking the kids into bed, you'll find me working on another random project while trying to learn a new skill or two.

 ### 🌟 About Me